Marty Makary: Professional career

 Makary's research led to several partnerships, including a grant from the U.S. Department of Health and Human Services Agency for Healthcare Quality and Research, to study obesity treatment, and a grant from the same agency to implement safety programs at 100 U.S. hospitals, a project he collaborated on with Peter Pronovost and the American College of Surgeons.
 Makary was also the lead author in the original paper introducing a Hospital Survey of Patient Safety Culture.

-Makary has called for the public reporting physician-endorsed quality measures by hospitals.
+Makary has called for the public reporting of physician-endorsed quality measures by hospitals.
 Makary also advocates for price transparency and has led efforts to ask hospitals to stop suing their low-income patients.

-In 2016, Makary and his colleagues exposed loopholes in the Orphan Drug Act accounting for higher drug pricing.
+In 2016, Makary and his colleagues exposed loopholes in the Orphan Drug Act of 1983 that, they said, accounted for higher drug pricing.
 His article "The Orphan Drug Act: Restoring the Mission to Rare Diseases", covered by Kaiser Health News, led Senator Chuck Grassley's office to announce an investigation.

-Makary, along with Michael Daniel, authored a piece in the British Medical Journal that claimed that medical error is the third leading cause of death in the United States.
-Multiple critics pointed out the article's poor methodology of how said number is calculated, suggesting the number they presented, just under half a million death per year, is likely an overestimate.
-Critics have claimed that such numbers give the public the wrong impression regarding the safety and quality of medical care, allowing groups like alternative medicine to further push people from seeking appropriate care.
+Makary, along with Michael Daniel, authored a piece in the British Medical Journal claiming that medical error is the third-leading cause of death in the United States.
+Several critics pointed out the article's poor methodology in terms of how said number is calculated, suggesting the number they presented—just under half a million deaths per year—is likely an overestimate.
+Critics have claimed that such numbers give the public the wrong impression regarding the safety and quality of medical care, allowing groups like alternative medicine to discourage people from seeking appropriate care.